-- If possible, do the enema after a bowel movement to make it easier to retain the coffee.
+* If possible, do the enema after a bowel movement to make it easier to retain the coffee.
 If this is not possible, take a warm, plain water enema first if needed, to clean out the colon.
-This is a simple 5 minute flush to help things move.
+This is a simple 5 minute flush to help things move out.
 While this is not necessary, some find this helps them retain the coffee enema longer.

-- If intestinal gas is a problem, some exercise before the enema may eliminate the gas.
+* If intestinal gas is a problem, some exercise before the enema may help eliminate the gas.

-- 4) If trouble continues, try reducing the amount of coffee or add 2 tablespoons of blackstrap molasses to the water.
+4) If trouble continues, try reducing the amount of coffee or add 2 tablespoons of blackstrap molasses to the water.

 Recommended article after reading Coffee enema procedure – detox liver support: Cancer and Chemotherapy Hacks